- Leslie C Grammer, MD

 Anaphylaxis is often associated with an identifiable trigger, such as a food, medication, or insect sting.
 Idiopathic anaphylaxis is diagnosed when no specific trigger can be identified after an appropriate evaluation and when conditions, such as systemic mastocytosis, have been ruled out.
 (See "Anaphylaxis: Confirming the diagnosis and determining the cause(s)".)

 This topic will review the pathogenesis, diagnosis, treatment, and prognosis of idiopathic anaphylaxis.
 Other aspects of anaphylaxis are discussed separately.
-(See "Anaphylaxis: Rapid recognition and treatment" and "Differential diagnosis of anaphylaxis in children and adults".)
+(See "Anaphylaxis: Emergency treatment" and "Differential diagnosis of anaphylaxis in children and adults".)

 Anaphylaxis is defined as a serious allergic reaction that is rapid in onset and may cause death .
 Symptoms of anaphylaxis involve multiple body organ systems (table 1).
-(See "Anaphylaxis: Rapid recognition and treatment", section on 'Definition and diagnosis'.)
+(See "Anaphylaxis: Acute diagnosis", section on 'Definition and diagnosis'.)

 The diagnosis of anaphylaxis is based upon a detailed description of the acute episode, including antecedent activities and events.
 The diagnosis of idiopathic anaphylaxis is made when a patient has signs and symptoms consistent with anaphylaxis, but no specific trigger can be identified, and other diseases have been ruled out.